janinethoma/learning1M/README.md

 # Learning Condition Invariant Features for Retrieval-Based Localization from 1M Images

-This repository contains the code for our paper [Learning Condition Invariant Features for Retrieval-Based Localization from 1M Images](https://arxiv.org/pdf/2008.12165.pdf).
+This repository contains the code for our papers  [Learning Condition Invariant Features for Retrieval-Based Localization from 1M Images](https://arxiv.org/pdf/2008.12165.pdf) and [Geometrically Mappable Image Features](https://arxiv.org/abs/2003.09682).
 The corresponding models and training/testing image lists can be downloaded [here](https://www.dropbox.com/sh/xao2zjlp9tbkb1x/AABdGmJUvBcos0pU3JKJYlZVa?dl=0).

 This code was tested using TensorFlow 1.10.0 and Python 3.5.6.